 A true perpetual motion machine must obey the following:

-1. Friction must be eliminated.
-There can be no moving parts that touch each other.
-Friction would rob the machine of energy by losing it as heat, or light if it gets hot enough.
-You could make the surfaces of the parts as smooth as possible but there would still be microscopic imperfections that would create friction, even if very small.
-Whenever two parts rub together, to any extent, heat will be generated.
-According to the laws of thermodynamics kinetic energy is being converted to heat energy and lost from the system.
+1. Friction must be eliminated - There can be no friction between any moving parts.
+Friction would rob the machine of energy, which would be lost as heat, or if it gets hot enough, light.
+You could make the surfaces of the parts as smooth as possible, but there would still be microscopic imperfections that would create friction.
+Whenever two parts rub together heat will be generated.
+According to the laws of thermodynamics kinetic energy is converted to heat energy and is lost from the system.
 Not cool, no pun intended, for the proposed perpetual motion machine.

-2. The machine must operate inside a vacuum, i.e. no air.
-Air, like other moving parts, will rub on the moving machine, create friction and create a small, but important loss of energy from the machine.
+2. The machine must operate inside a vacuum, i.e. no air - Air, like other moving parts, will rub on the moving machine, creating friction, which results in a small but important loss of energy from the machine.
 Over time, even if this were the only friction, the machine would lose all of its kinetic energy from this friction.
-This would take a long time but the machine would grind to a halt long before the end of days.
+This would take a long time, but the machine would grind to a halt long before the end of days.

 Behold the wonder of perpetual motion

-Even with the proposed inability of perpetual motion to break the laws of physics; curiosity, or is it arrogance, hasn't stopped ambitious inventors from attempting to achieve that.
+Even with the proposed inability of perpetual motion to break the laws of physics, this hasn't stopped ambitious inventors from attempting to achieve that.

 Simanek's online museum unveils some of the first machines designed by Indian mathematician and astronomer Bhaskara in the 12th Century.
-The design was such that is supposedly kept spinning due to an imbalance created by containers of mercury around its rim.
-Other examples include 16th Century windmills, 17th Century siphons and some water wheel designs.
+The design of one machine was such that it supposedly kept spinning indefinitely due to an imbalance created by containers of mercury around its rim.
+Other examples of attempts at a perpetual motion machine include 16th Century windmills, 17th Century siphons, and some water wheel designs.

-Nineteenth-century America, like anywhere, was a prime location for hoaxes of this kind.
-In his book "Pranksters: Making Mischief in the Modern World", Kimbrew McLeod reveals to us many people having a go during the Age of Enlightenment.
-This was an age for the more scrupulous to seek the truth through the scientific method, for others more of a way to make money through pseudo-science.
-This was a time of ever increasing literacy introducing older, often debunked, ideas.
-Sound familiar?
-Ahem, flat earth.
-What, who said that?
+Nineteenth-century America, like many other places, was a prime location for hoaxes of this kind.
+In his book "Pranksters: Making Mischief in the Modern World," Kimbrew McLeod reveals to us many of the people having a go from the 1600s to the modern-day.

 Lukens placed a clockwork motor at the base.
 One of these finials, was in fact, a winding device.
 It could provide power for the motor all day long.
 This motor would turn the shaft and thus, power the gears.
 Lukens showed Redheffer the replica machine, who was so overwhelmed with the sight of it working, offered money to know how it worked.
 Sellers and Lukens let the news of the hoax spread rather than confront Redheffer on the spot.

 The machine was debunked a second time after which the crowd smelled blood.
 Realizing this, the crowd went ballistic and destroyed Redheffer's work.
-Redheffer, understandably made a quick exit, never to be seen again.
+Redheffer understandably made a quick exit, never to be seen again.
 Here is a model in action, though it is modified slightly from the original design.
-This machine is a good example of warning from history over claims of creating a perpetual motion machine.
+This machine, and Redheffer's fate, is a warning from history over making false claims of creating a perpetual motion machine.

-Kepler played with ideas that the sun was a huge magnet whose fields affected the planet's orbits, he later tossed it aside.
+Kepler played with the idea that the Sun was a huge magnet whose fields affected the planet's orbits, but he later dismissed this notion.
 Anton Mesmer thought that perhaps magnets influenced the human body, thinking that they might create a magnetic influence within people.
-It is speculated that Anton's work coined the phrase "animal magnetism" and "mesmerism".
+It is speculated that Anton's work coined the phrases "animal magnetism" and "mesmerism."

 Wilkins discussed the difficulty of achieving perpetual motion.
-He considered, in detail, a device often attributed by Schott to Johannes Taisnierus.
-This device consisted of two tilted ramps, an iron ball and magnetic lodestone stuck on the top.
+He considered a device often attributed by Schott to Johannes Taisnierus.
+This device consisted of two tilted ramps, an iron ball and a magnetic lodestone stuck on the top.
 The lodestone was a large chunk of natural stone encased in an iron ball.

 Wilkins considered the device and offered detailed discussion and practical difficulties of the device.
 His discussion considered a major difficulty being that the ball wouldn't fall all the way down to the lower ramp but be held in place by the magnet.
 Perhaps it would even ascend from the lower ramp.